Seth-Banker/JavaScript-Zip/README.md

   './image.png'
 ]);

-// as of now zipFile only sits in memory.
+// now zipped file is sitting in memory as 'zipFile'

 // Writes the in-memory ZIP (zipFile) to disk as "bundle.zip" fs.writeFileSync('bundle.zip', zipFile);